rwhitman2017/RNA-Network-Defense-Tool/README.md

 `sudo python RNA.py
 *Note: To view malicious network traffic, pass the -v option.
 To have an email sent to you when suspicious traffic is seen, pass -e.
 To do a scan of your own network, pass -l.
 To see all TCP, UDP, or ICMP traffic that might be malicious, pass -a.

-In order to enable email functionality, you must preform the following steps.
+# In order to enable email functionality, you must preform the following steps.
 1. Open the RNA.py file in a text editor.
 2. Find the following lines of code:
 `def email(output):
-    # Setup email authentication data
     fromaddr = "YourEmail@Host.com"
     password = "Enter In Your Password Here" toaddrs  = fromaddr`